DSLeong/PoseDetectorPi/README.md

 # PoseDetectorPi
-A Swinburne Final Year Project to develop a Pose Detector using OpenCV which can be deployed on a Raspberry Pi 4B.
+A 2022 Swinburne Final Year Project to develop a Pose Detector using OpenCV which can be deployed on a Raspberry Pi 4B.

+Documenation and Guide are within 'Docs + Guide' Folder'

+# Details
+Daniel Leong - 102589132@student.swin.edu.au | DSLeong28@gmail.com

+Parth Patel - 101604584@student.swin.edu.au

+Preenit Kshirsagar - 102486657@student.swin.edu.au

+Dylan Were - 102102160@student.swin.edu.au

 # ArUco